SlyCyberLab/slytech-blog/_posts/2026-04-22-building-a-splunk-siem-lab-part-1_1.md

 ---
 layout: post
 title: "Building a Splunk SIEM Lab on Proxmox, Part 1: Install and Data Onboarding"
-date: 2026-04-22
+date: 2026-03-22
 categories: [homelab, security, siem]
 tags: [splunk, proxmox, windows, universal-forwarder, siem, cybersecurity, active-directory]
 ---

-I wanted a Splunk lab.
-Not a cloud trial, not a pre-built VM.
-An actual deployment on my own infrastructure that I could break, rebuild, and learn from.
-So I spun up a fresh Ubuntu Server VM on Citadel, installed Splunk Enterprise, and wired up Universal Forwarders on two Windows endpoints.
-By the end of this post, I had 16 EventCode 4625 alerts hitting Splunk from a standalone Windows machine.
+I already hold the Splunk Core User cert, so I knew the product.
+But it was about backing up that cert with something real.
+A working deployment, actual Windows endpoints, actual logs flowing in.
+The cert gets you in the door, the lab is what you talk about once you're inside.

 This is Part 1 of a 3-part series.
 Part 2 covers SPL searches and correlation rules.
 Part 3 brings in MITRE ATT&CK mapping and a Splunk vs Wazuh comparison.

 <!--more-->

-## Why Splunk
+## Why Build This

-I already run Wazuh in my homelab and it's solid for what it is.
-But Splunk is what shows up in job postings.
-It's what SOC teams actually use.
-If I'm going to sit in a security interview and talk about SIEM experience, I want it to be real.

-The 60-day free trial of Splunk Enterprise gives you full functionality with a 500MB/day ingest limit.
-That's more than enough for a lab environment.
+Splunk Enterprise offers a 60-day free trial with full functionality and a 500MB/day ingest limit.
+For a homelab that's more than enough.
+I spun up a fresh Ubuntu Server VM on Citadel, my dedicated security lab Proxmox node, and decided to document the whole process including the parts that didn't go smoothly.
+Spoiler: there were a few.

 ## Before You Install, Check Your Disk

-This is the part I learned the hard way.
-Splunk installs three components: the manager, the indexer, and the dashboard.
-The dashboard package alone is close to 1GB.
-By the time everything is down, you're looking at roughly 3GB on top of your OS.
+Splunk needs roughly 3GB on top of your base OS.
+I learned this the hard way during the Wazuh install.

-My fresh Ubuntu VM had the LVM only using half the disk.
-Check before you start:
+Check your available space before you start:

 ```bash
 df -h
 ```

-If you're tight, expand your LVM first before running the installer:
+If you're tight, expand your LVM first:

 ```bash
 sudo lvextend -l +100%FREE /dev/ubuntu-vg/ubuntu-lv && sudo resize2fs /dev/ubuntu-vg/ubuntu-lv
 ```

-The install will roll back silently mid-way if it runs out of space.
-No obvious error, just a clean removal and a log entry that says "disk full."
-Save yourself the confusion.

 ## Installing Splunk

-The VM is running Ubuntu 22.04 on Citadel, my dedicated security lab Proxmox node.
+The VM is running Ubuntu 22.04 on Citadel.
 8GB RAM, 80GB disk after the resize.

 ```bash
 wget -O splunk-10.2.1-c892b66d163d-linux-amd64.deb "https://download.splunk.com/products/splunk/releases/10.2.1/linux/splunk-10.2.1-c892b66d163d-linux-amd64.deb"